If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 If you are in any way claustrophobic then this is not the place for you.

 Waitomo is home to some of the largest and most spectacular caves in New Zealand.

 Best of all you can experience them firsthand with some incredible caving expeditions.

 Try your hand a black water rafting, which involves an inner tube, lots of water and plenty of glow worms.

 Waitomo’s true gem is the lost world cave.
 The 100-meter free abseil into the cave itself feels like a descent to the centre of the earth.

-From here it’s a mixture of climbing, walking wading and swimming and return to the surface.
+From here it’s a mixture of climbing, walking, wading, and swimming to return to the surface.

 Tongariro National Park

-Welcome to one of the countries most spectacular National Parks.
+Welcome to one of the country’s most spectacular National Parks.
 Any New Zealand destinations trip should definitely include a visit here.

 However, there is more to the Tongariro National Park than the crossing.